NicoHerrig95/ESG-Financial-Performance/README.md

 - Age of the company (AGE)
 - Net Income (EARNINGS)
 ## Statistical methods
-In a first step, I used typical methods from descriptive statistics (position measures and several plots) to get an overview over the data and examined their distribution.
+In a first step, I used typical methods from descriptive statistics (position measures and several plots/graphs) to gain an overview over the data and the distribution of the respective variables.
 Afterwards, I used two correlation matrices (one for the accounting-based model and one for the market-based model) to examine correlations.

 For regression analysis, I started with two OLS models,